adambechtold/trailhead/README.md

 Place a Trailhead QR code on trail maps so hikers can rapidly access pre-configured maps.

 ## 3) Integrate into Offline Trail Maps
 Create printable trail maps that already contain configuration information on them.
-Just add the piccture and Trailhead reads the configuration off the map.
+Just add the picture and Trailhead reads the configuration off the map.

 # Develop